 Irrespective of the fact whether you own a degree in furniture design or manufacturing you can have your own successful custom design furniture business as long as you have the eye for what customers want.
 More and more people are becoming bored of the mass-produced and uninspired furniture and are looking for exquisite furniture pieces made by one’s own hand, implying that there is no better time to start up your own furniture brand and bring to the market beautiful, inspired, and made with passion exclusive furniture.

-Growth in the furniture market is rising due to increase in demand from the domestic sector and of the varied unique designs.
+Growth in the furniture market is rising due to an increase in demand from the domestic sector and of the varied unique designs.
 The furniture industry is growing and is expected to grow until 2020 at a CAGR of 4%.
-Customers with modest incomes are expected to make half of the metro population by 2020 making them the fastest growing segment in the housing market and implying a continuous growth in furniture demand.
-International trade of furniture amounted to US$ 129 billion in 2016 and is expected to be similar in 2017-2018.
-And China and USA are the leading countries in term of market share.
+Customers with modest incomes are expected to make half of the metro population by 2020 making them the fastest-growing segment in the housing market and implying a continuous growth in furniture demand.
+The international trade of furniture amounted to US$ 129 billion in 2016 and is expected to be similar in 2017-2018.
+And China and USA are the leading countries in terms of market share.

 Now below are the two aspects of doing furniture business: